 Disagreements involving matters of family law can quickly become contentious and unpleasant.
 Decisions in these cases can also have substantial ramifications on you and your family’s futures.
 When dealing with issues of divorce, child custody, visitation, or spousal support, you will need skilled legal representation that will do everything possible to protect your interests.

 Our Bluffton family lawyers at Horton & Goodman, LLC can help you navigate this delicate area of the law.
 We have over 25 years of combined legal experience and are intimately familiar with South Carolina’s family court system.
 Our team understands what is at stake in any family law conflict and will stop at nothing to secure a favorable outcome in your case.
 We serve clients in Bluffton, Hilton Head, & surrounding communities.

 The legal options available in any family law case will depend on your unique circumstances.
-When you first meet with us, our team will review the facts of your case and your goals before determining what strategies and solutions can help you achieve them.
+When you first meet with us, our Bluffton family lawyers will review the facts of your case and your goals before determining what strategies and solutions can help you achieve them.

-Our Bluffton family attorneys can assist you with:
+Our Bluffton family law attorneys can assist you with:

 - Contested divorces are more common and can be considered “no-fault” or “at-fault.”
 Adjudicating a divorce in family court will involve compelling a judge to make decisions involving disagreements over child custody, property division, debt division, child support, and more.
 A typical case will include presenting evidence and making arguments in court.